jbrannon972/Drylogs2/planning-docs/TRANSCRIPT_IMPLEMENTATION_PLAN.md

 **Question:** What physical labeling system should we recommend?

 **Options:**
-1. Numbered tape (write numbers on blue painter's tape)
+1. Numbered tape (write numbers on blue painter's tape) THIS ONE
 2. Pre-printed numbered stickers (garage sale stickers)
 3. Color-coded dots
 4. Combination (numbers + colors)